 9. There will be a final judgment in which those found in Christ will receive eternal life.
 There will be a final judgment in which the dead will be resurrected and judged according to their works (Matthew 25:31-46; Romans 2: 1-9).
-Everyone whose name is not found written in the Book of Life will be consigned to everlasting punishment in the lake of fire, along with the devil and his angels Revelation 20:11-15).
-Those whose names are written in the Book of Life will be resurrected and stand at the judgment seat of Christ to be rewarded for their good deeds (I Corinthians 4:5).
+He will judge His creation according to the character that has been revealed to us through His word-- with justice and mercy.
+Those who have found salvation through Jesus Christ will enjoy His presence forever; those who have not will be consigned to eternal punishment.
+Everyone whose name is not found written in the Book of Life will be separate from the presence of God for eternity, along with the devil and his angels Revelation 20:11-15).
+Those whose names are written in the Book of Life will be resurrected and stand at the judgment seat of Christ to be rewarded for their good deeds (1 Corinthians 4:5).